defencedigital/moduk-service-manual/src/design/make-decisions-based-on-evidence.md

 In Defence, teams designing digital services are expected to know their users.
 This helps you understand how your service is or will be used.

-Getting and interpreting data helps you:
+Getting and understanding data helps you:

 - avoid assumptions and bias
 - make objective design decisions